Louis-Etienne/infinigen/README.md

 1. On the login node : run the `./lvsn_scripts/1_setup_repo.sh` to download the necessary apptainer image

 2. In an interactive job, or in a batch job, run the `./lvsn_scripts/2_run_infinigen`.
-You can modify the env variables in the script and the command to run by modifying the .gin config files *(go look at the infinigen documentatin for more info on .gin config files)*
+You can modify the env variables in the script and the command to run by modifying the .gin config files *(go look at the infinigen documentation for more info on .gin config files)*

 ## Infinigen, Compute Canada and dependencies